-Participation in the company's annual long-term incentive plan with a target equity award of \$2.5 million (pro-rated for 2023).
+• Participation in the company's annual long-term incentive plan with a target equity award of \$2.5 million (pro-rated for 2023).

 Also under the offer letter, Mr. Keppy was eligible to receive a cash sign-on bonus in the amount of \$750,000, payable on the earlier of his first payroll date in January 2024 and a termination of his employment by the company without "cause" (as defined in the agreement) or by Mr. Keppy for "good reason" (as defined in the agreement, and which includes Mr. Keppy ceasing to be a direct report of Mr. Scherr's specifically or, in the alternative, a direct report of the Board).
-Mr. Keppy must repay a pro-rata portion of the sign-on bonus to the company if his employment is terminated for "cause," or he voluntarily terminates his employment within 24-months of his hiring date without "good reason."
-For "good reason" to exist, Mr. Keppy must deliver written notice to the company of the existence of the action that could constitute good reason within 30 days of his knowledge of the action, the company must fail to cure the action within 30 days of such notice and, if the company fails to cure the action, Mr. Keppy terminates his employment within 30 days after the end of the cure period.
+Mr. Keppy must repay a prorata portion of the sign-on bonus to the company if his employment is terminated for "cause," or he voluntarily terminates his employment within 24-months of his hiring date without "good reason."
+For "good reason" to exist, Mr. Keppy must deliver written notice to the company of the existence of the action that could constitute good reason within 30 days of his knowledge of the action, the company must fail to cure the action within 30 days after the end of the cure period.